“If there is a solution to a problem, there is no need to worry. And if there is no solution, there is no need to worry.”

 Fear is an interpretation of our fight-or-flight survival mechanism.
 We are naturally scared of the things we can’t control.
 If we surrender ourselves, though, to the idea that we can’t actually control anything, and then we confront the thing that is causing the anxiety, then our fear evaporates and we find freedom.

-Your training exercise today is to face your fears.
+The training exercise is to face your fears.
 Don’t get me wrong, fear isn’t all bad.
 We have fear as a survival mechanism, and it keeps us alive.
 Fear of heights will keep you from getting too close to the edge of a cliff.
 A fear of snakes will keep you from getting bitten and poisoned!

 Sometimes, though, we have controlled and safe environments that allow us the opportunity to experience something seemingly dangerous.
 A half wall or plexiglass window lets you look over the edge of the cliff without falling off.
 A locked terrarium in a reptile store allows you to come face to face with that poisonous snake and see that they’re just another animal.